What does APR mean?

 If you’re wondering how APR works, here’s an example…

 A credit card’s interest rate is the rate you pay for borrowing money.
-Credit card companies often set an annual (yearly) percentage rate, or APR, and then charge you interest based on your daily balance.
+Credit card issuers often set an annual (yearly) percentage rate, or APR, and then charge you interest based on your daily balance.

 Sometimes, you can avoid paying interest on items if you pay in full by the due date.
-However, if you don’t pay off certain payments and carry a balance on your card, you’ll end up paying the agreed-upon interest rate, or APR, on your outstanding balance.
+However, if you don’t pay off certain payments and carry a balance on your card, you’ll end up paying the agreed-upon annual interest rate, or APR, on your outstanding balance.

 What is a good APR for a credit card?
 For other purposes?

 Most credit cards have APR ranges.
 Your APR depends on the type of credit card and your credit score.
 So, the higher your credit score is, the lower your interest rate should be.

 Word to the wise: If you see a low APR advertised on a credit card, don’t assume that every borrower gets this rate.
 The advertised rate could be the best available APR (for borrowers with the highest credit scores).